Kryha/zk-states/README.md

           // This assertion checks the requirements of the specified value.
           // If these requirements are met, the local state will be updated optimistically
           // and the proof generation will be queued in the web worker.
-          // In a future implementation, the failure of the proof generation will roll back
-          // to the previous valid state.
+          // The failure of the proof generation will roll back to the previous valid state. zkAssert.numeric.lessThanOrEqual(state.num, 5);
-          zkAssert.numeric.lessThanOrEqual(state.num, 5);

           return {